-Nevertheless, whatever the problems have been, we have always overcome
+The good news is that whatever the problems have been, we have always overcome

-trips have had problems, we have always managed to have fun anyway.
+No matter what the problem, we have always managed to have fun anyway.

+Romance always seems to flourish at sea.
 SSQQ Cruises make the old TV show "Love Boat" seem

 like Reality TV!!

-As you know from reading this story, Marla and I met on one of the
+Marla and I met on

-trips, but we are not the only ones.
+trip, but we are not the only ones.
 It turns out that the SSQQ

 Cruise Magic is fairly universal.
 Including Marla and myself, I